A computer purchase is a financial transaction.

 When a computer is purchased, which account will be debited?

-Computer Purchases result in creating a non-current asset to the business.
+Computer Purchases result in the creation of a non-current asset for the business.
 The description of GL can be a Computer or a Laptop.
 So, we will debit the Computer GL to record the purchases.

 Also Read: Contingent Assets